 GRAMMAR AND WRITING

-Please see below for the different genres of writing and the grammar foci that will be taught in each year group.
+Please see below for the different genres of writing and the grammar that will be taught in each year group.

 |Grammar Objectives for Year 2|